jimangel/website/content/en/blog/_posts/2021-12-15-pod-security-admission-psa-beta.md

 **Baseline level and workload**

-The baseline pod demonstrates sensible defaults but does not allow privilege escalation, so the pod above would fail here too ([more info](https://kubernetes.io/docs/concepts/security/pod-security-standards/#baseline)).
+The [baseline](/docs/concepts/security/pod-security-standards/#baseline) pod demonstrates sensible defaults but does not allow privilege escalation, so the pod above would fail here too.
 Baseline accepts null / no values for unset keys.

 First, let's try to deploy it in the restricted namespace: